anchangben/PHENOSTAMP/README.md

 The codes needed to generate the results from new unprocessed data as well as results in the paper are accessible using the main.r script provided.

 ## Installation
+PHENOSTAMP relies on R (>= 3.5.0) and other R libraries (See main.R).
+The current implementation below runs on Mac OS X 10.7 and above operating systems.

 A complete installation tool is available.
 All you have to do is run :
 ```{R}